msaudagar/mermaidian/README.md

 # concatenate styles with the diagram1_text
 diagram1_text_plus_styles = diagram1_text + styles

-# Note that only following three function calls from mermaidpy to get, save and display the diagram.
+# Note that only following three function calls from mermaidian to get, save and display the diagram.
 # The names of the functions clearly describe their functionalities.

 jpeg1 = mmp.get_mermaid_diagram('jpeg','Organization Structure', diagram1_text_plus_styles)